 The Marriage and Family Counseling/Therapy program is an on-site 60-semester hour, 2 1⁄2-year minimum, and 6-year maximum program.
-Classes are offered at the Marion or Indianapolis West Campus.
-All classes must be completed onsite with the exception of Spring Admits (CNS 501O and CNS 508O) and electives.
+Classes are offered at the Marion, Indianapolis North, and Online campuses.
+Onsite Marion and Indianapolis students must complete all courses onsite with the exception of Spring Admits (CNS 501O and CNS 508O) and electives.